abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ## HTTP Requests

 Within this tab, you can view all *HTTP Requests* received by your applications.
-You have the option to filter them using the search textbox or select a specific application from the combobox.
-Additionally, by clicking the gear icon, you can ignore certain URLs.
-This feature applies a regex pattern for specified URL patterns.
+Clicking on a row enables you to view the details of each HTTP request.
+You have the option to filter requests using the search textbox or by selecting a specific application from the combobox.
+Additionally, clicking the gear icon allows you to ignore specific URLs by applying a regex pattern.
+The *Clear Requests* button removes all received requests.

 ## Events

-TODO
+In this tab, you can view all *Events* sent or received by your applications.
+You can filter them using the search textbox or by selecting a specific application.
+Additionally, you can choose the direction and source (inbox/outbox) of events.
+The *Clear Events* button removes all events.

 ## Exceptions